An Affiliated Group of the Society for International Folk Dancing (SIFD).

-For further details telephone David on
+For further details telephone Barbara on

 We perform folk dances, mainly from European countries (including the UK).
 We dance to live music - two accordion players (one of whom doubles on the fiddle).
 The first session is a 'taster' and is free to newcomers.
 Thereafter, we collect a modest fee at each session.

 Visitors and newcomers are welcome as dancers, musicians or both.
 There is no long-term commitment.
 Most of our folk dances are easy to perform.
 Previous experience is not required to join in with the dancing.
 Our sessions are fun, provide moderate exercise and improve co-ordination.
 They can be included amongst the many 'alternative therapies' now available for the mind and body.